North Shore Branch: Freight service

 In November 1957, the Arthur Kill swing bridge was damaged by an Esso oil tanker, and was replaced by a state-of-the-art, single track, 558 foot vertical lift bridge in 1959.
 The 2,000 ton lift span was prefabricated, then floated into place.
 The new bridge was raised 135 feet and since the new bridge aided navigation on the Arthur Kill, the United States government assumed 90% of the $11 million cost of the project.
 Freight trains started crossing the bridge when it opened on August 25, 1959.

 The B&O became part of the larger C&O system through a merger with the Chesapeake and Ohio Railway.
 The freight operation on the island was renamed the Staten Island Railroad Corporation in 1971.
 The B&O and C&O became isolated from their other properties in New Jersey and Staten Island, with the creation of Conrail on April 1, 1976, by merger of bankrupt lines in the northeast United States.
 As a result, their freight service was truncated to Philadelphia, however, for several years afterward, one B&O freight train a day ran to Cranford Junction, with B&O locomotives running through as well.
 By the year 1973, the Jersey Central's car float yard at Jersey Central was closed.
 Afterwards, the car float operation of the B&O was brought back to Staten Island at Saint George Yard.
 This car float operation was taken over by the New York Dock Railway in September 1979, and was ended the following year.
 Only a few isolated industries on Staten Island were using rail service for freight, meaning that the yard at Saint George was essentially abandoned.

-The C&O system was forced to sell the Staten Island Railroad to the New York, Susquehanna & Western Railroad, which was owned by the Delaware Otsego Corporation in April 1985, due to a lack of business.
-The Susquehanna then embargoed the track east of Elm Park on the North Shore Branch, ending rail freight traffic to Saint George.
-In 1990, Procter & Gamble, the line's largest customer, closed.
-This led to a large drop in freight traffic, with the last freight train over the bridge coming in 1990, and all operations ending altogether on July 25, 1991, when the Arthur Kill bridge was taken out of service.
+In April 1985, the Chessie System sold the railway to the New York, Susquehanna and Western Railway (NYS&W), a subsidiary of the Delaware Otsego Corporation (DO), for $1.5 million via a promissory note, and the NYS&W had hopes of attracting more customers to add profitability to the line.
+In 1989, the NYS&W embargoed the right-of-way east of Elm Park on the North Shore Branch, ending all rail freight traffic to Saint George.
+In 1990, Procter & Gamble, the line's primary customer, closed.
+The closure resulted in a major decline in freight traffic, with the Arthur Kill bridge being removed from service in July 1991, and the final freight train was operated in April 1992.
 Afterwards, the North Shore Branch and the Arthur Kill Bridge were taken over by CSX.
-The line as well as the bridge were purchased again in 1994, this time by the New York City Economic Development Corporation (NYCEDC), whose purchase was followed by a decade of false starts.
+The right-of-way was sold again in 1994, to the New York City Economic Development Corporation (NYCEDC), whose purchase was followed by a decade of false starts.